 Local RTCP handling by an H.248 MG is basically linked to the applied RTP topology, and the RTP topology is given by the Terminations/Streams in a H.248 Context.

 Without this Recommendation explicit H.248 means are not defined to control RTP topology.
-Thus, H.248 (profiles) that do not utilise this Recommendation assume implicit behaviour (“which may lead to misinterpretations”).
+Thus, H.248 profiles that do not utilise this Recommendation assume implicit behaviour (“which may lead to misinterpretations”).

-Existing H.248 protocol elements for RTP/RTCP control are for other, different purposes.i.e.:
+Existing H.248 protocol elements for RTP/RTCP control are for other, different purposes, i.e.:

 [ITU-T H.248.1] Annex E.12 “RTP Package”: event and statistics